Firefighters work to suppress the "Rim Fire" in California in 2013.

 2. Myth: All wildfires are bad and should be stopped immediately

 Reality: Protection of life and property is always the top priority during any wildfire.
 However, fire has played an important ecological role in forests for thousands of years.
 Some species of plants depend on periodic wildfires as part of the natural cycle of recovery, and many other species easily tolerate naturally occurring, periodic fires.

 The Coconino National Forest (Arizona) in the aftermath of a fire.
 Fire can actually play an important role in a forest's natural equilibrium, allowing new life to spring forth.
 Credit: Brady Smith (USFS), flickr.

-Within wilderness areas, the Forest Service aims to permit lightning-caused fires to play a natural ecological role, while at the same time preventing fires from “escaping” and causing damage to nearby communities.
-Wildfire in wilderness areas can create wildlife habitat, renew soil nutrients and limit the size of subsequent fires by clearing old trees that would otherwise act as “fuel.”
-Managing wilderness fires with these benefits in mind lowers risk for firefighters and reduces costs relative to fire suppression.
+Within wilderness areas, the Forest Service aims to permit lightning-caused fires to play their natural ecological role, while at the same time preventing fires from “escaping” and causing damage to nearby communities.
+Wildfire in wilderness areas creates wildlife habitat, renews soil nutrients and limits the size of subsequent fires by clearing old trees that would otherwise act as “fuel.”
+Managing wilderness fires with these benefits in mind lowers the risk for firefighters and reduces costs relative to fire suppression.

 A firefighter on U.S. Forest Service land in Idaho.
 Credit: Lance Cheung (USDA), flickr.

 With costs rising, fire funds often run out in the middle of wildfire season.
 Meanwhile, total funding for the Forest Service has stayed about the same.
 Spending such a large portion of the agency’s budget on fires means that funds once available for conservation, trail maintenance and forest restoration programs have decreased dramatically.
 This has been a chronic problem, perpetuating the cycle of extreme fire seasons by neglecting activities that help maintain forest health and reduce the likelihood of future catastrophic wildfires.